-Adults involved in the teaching of RSE will have had guidance and will feel comfortable in their ability to teach the subject.
+Adults involved in the teaching of RE and RSE will have had guidance and will feel comfortable in their ability to teach the subject.

-The formal RSE programme will be delivered in each year group through PSHERE sessions.
+The formal RE and RSE programmes for primary and secondary respectively will be delivered in each year group through PSHERE sessions.
 It will also be delivered through other curriculum subjects, for example Science, PE, English and Religious Education.
 There will also be opportunities for more informal teaching through assemblies, circle-time, story-telling, pretend play.
 Children will be encouraged to recognise and apply the knowledge and skills they learn in PSHERE to other contexts both within, and outside of, the academy setting.

 We recognise that RSE sessions require the use of a range of teaching and learning strategies in order that children have the opportunity to develop skills, explore attitudes and values and acquire knowledge.
-The range of teaching and learning strategies employed in the delivery of relationships education at Discovery include watching videos, discussion, role-play, quizzes, drama, case studies, matching exercises, drawing, and debates.
+The range of teaching and learning strategies employed include watching videos, discussion, role-play, quizzes, drama, case studies, matching exercises, drawing, and debates.
 Individual teachers will ensure that all pupils are able to access the activities to be employed.
 Appropriately differentiated activities will be provided.